ga-wdi-boston/html-css-layout/README.md

 _selectively hide or show_ the CSS it contains based on whether or not the condition in the query comes back as `true`.

-Media queries can often be thought of blocks of CSS that override existing styles from your stylesheet (although they can do much more than this).
+Media queries can often be thought of as blocks of CSS that override existing styles from your stylesheet (although they can do much more than this).
 They, therefore, are always placed at the bottom of your stylesheet.

 Here are some properties that can be used to build media queries:

--   min-width : CSS is visible at all screen widths **larger** than the given value.
+-   min-width: CSS is visible at all screen widths **larger** than the given value.
 -   max-width: CSS is visible at all screen widths **smaller** than the given value.
--   min/max-resolution :  CSS is visible above/below a given resolution.gi
+-   min/max-resolution: CSS is visible above/below a given resolution.

 ### Lab: Media Queries